SepulchralVerdigris/path2victory/Base Game.md

 Compares the result of the Fight roll to the target’s Armor.
 If the Fight roll equals or exceeds the Armor, the strike hits.
 Otherwise, it misses.

-If the Fight roll is a natural 20 (the die result is 20, ignoring modifiers) or the result exceeds the Armor by 10 or more (a result of 27 or more against Armor 17, for example), it is a critical hit.
+If the Fight roll is a natural 20 (the die shows 20, ignoring modifiers) or the result exceeds the Armor by 10 or more (like a result of 27 or more against Armor 17), it is a critical hit.
 It hits and does double damage.

 Some offensive spells involve strikes.
-Others are powers (described below).

-#### Ranged attack in melee penalty

-A creature that is within an enemy’s reach suffers a -2 penalty to their Fight roll with ranged strikes.

 #### Multiple attack penalty